LPardue/draft-pardue-http-identity-digest/draft-pardue-httpbis-identity-digest.md

 For a variety of reasons, decoding and re-encoding content in order to benefit from HTTP integrity fields is not preferable.
-This specification defines the Identity-Digest and Want-Identity-Digest fields to support a simpler validation workflow in some scenarios where content coding is applied.
+This specification defines the Unencoded-Digest and Want-Unencoded-Digest fields to support a simpler validation workflow in some scenarios where content coding is applied.
 These fields complement the other integrity fields defined in {{DIGEST-FIELDS}}.